 Here it is (drum roll) Deprivation is defined as the damaging lack of material benefits considered to be basic necessities in a society.
 The DAMAGING lack of material benefits…

 A damaging lack of material benefits around the basic necessities of life is a hell of a lot different than financing $2000 at Cabelas because my childish brain thinks I deserve it.

 We live in a world where I can spend money I don’t actually have.
 Think about that for a minute… I can actually spend large amounts of money…that I don’t have.

 Not only is it possible, it’s normal and encouraged!
 Maybe this is why I had such a distorted view on frugality.

 The thought of controlling my impulses and being responsible with my money is now considered to super weird.

 If you don’t believe me, go shopping with a friend or family member and tell them you don’t want to buy that random $10 thing because it’s not in your budget.

+Frugal, in my opinion, means a couple different things.
 For starters, it’s being mindful of my spending, it’s appreciating what I already have, and separating wants from needs.

 Can I still have things I “want”?
 YES!
 I absolutely can have the things that I want.
 Actually, I can have anything I want!
 It just requires budgeting and planning.

 An amazing side-effect of being frugal is that I realized that most of things I “wanted” weren’t really that important to me.